 Out of seventeen TAC members, all but one member voted to recommend that the Board not include BCKDK deficiency on the newborn screening panel.
 One member voted in favor of recommending the inclusion of this condition to the panel.
-Comments from TAC members further emphasized concerns about the lack of evidence for BCKDK deficiency to make an informed decision.
+Comments from TAC members further emphasized concerns about the lack of evidence for BCKDK deficiency, making it difficult to make an informed decision.
 Many TAC members noted that the Board may want to consider re-evaluating BCKDK deficiency for the newborn screening panel if more evidence becomes available.

-BOARD OF HEALTH REVIEW
+BOARD OF HEALTH REVIEW, FINAL RECOMMENDATION, AND CONCLUSION

-At the March 12, 2025, Washington State Board of Health (Board) public meeting, the Board reviewed the TAC recommendation regarding BCKDK deficiency and unanimously accepted the TAC's recommendation to not include BCKDK deficiency at this time.
-The Board could, as more evidence becomes available, review the condition at a later date.
+At the March 12, 2025, public meeting, the Board reviewed the TAC's recommendation regarding BCKDK deficiency.